senses-smart-mirror/senses-docs/docs/guide/upgrading.md

 > Updating the Smart Mirror software to the latest verison.

 The process for upgrading the Senses - Smart Mirror software is pretty easy and straightforward.
-You can install a new version from the Senses - Smart Mirror App.
+You can install a new version from the Senses - App.

 <b>Upgrading steps:</b>
-1. Head over to the Senses - Smart Mirror App.
+1. Head over to the Senses - App.
 2. Click / Press <b>'Settings'</b> from the navigation menu.
 3. Click / Press <b>'Options'</b> from the popup menu.
 4. Click / Press <b>'Create Backup Configuration'</b> (this will backup your current confugration and profiles).